Ernst & Young: Investment banking

-In 2009, in the Anglo Irish Bank hidden loans controversy, EY was criticised by politicians and the shareholders of Anglo Irish Bank for failing to detect large loans to Seán FitzPatrick, its chairman, during its audits.
+In 2009, during the Anglo Irish Bank hidden loans controversy, EY was criticised by politicians and the shareholders of Anglo Irish Bank for failing to detect large loans to Seán FitzPatrick, its chairman, during its audits.
 The Irish Government had to subsequently take full ownership of the Bank at a cost of €28 billion.
 The Irish Chartered Accountants Regulatory Board appointed John Purcell to investigate.
-EY said it "fundamentally disagrees with the decision to initiate a formal disciplinary process" and that "there has been no adverse finding made against EY in respect of the audit of Anglo Irish Bank."
+EY said that it "fundamentally disagrees with the decision to initiate a formal disciplinary process" and that "there has been no adverse finding made against EY in respect of the audit of Anglo Irish Bank."

 In 2009, EY agreed to pay US$200m out of court to settle a negligence claim by the liquidators of Akai Holdings.
-Separately the firm was accused of falsifying and doctoring documents it presented to defend against the negligence claim by Akai's liquidators.
-In a separate lawsuit, a former EY senior partner from 1984 to 1991, Cristopher Ho, and his listed company, Grande Holdings, paid over US$100m to Akai creditors to settle Akai's liquidators' claim that Ho conspired with Ting of stripping assets from Akai.
+Separately, the firm was accused of falsifying and doctoring documents it presented to defend against the negligence claim by Akai's liquidators.
+In another separate lawsuit, a former EY senior partner from 1984 to 1991, Cristopher Ho, and his listed company, Grande Holdings, paid over US$100m to Akai creditors to settle Akai's liquidators' claim that Ho conspired with Ting to strip assets from Akai.

 Police raided the Hong Kong office and arrested an EY partner who had been an audit manager on the Akai account from December 1997, although audit documents had been doctored dating back to 1994.
 Akai was said to be the firm's largest client for most of the 1990s from Hong Kong.
 The EY partner for the Akai account between 1991 and 1999, David Sun Tak-kei, faced no charges and went on to become co-managing partner for EY China.

-A few months later EY settled a similar claim of up to HK$300m from the liquidators of Moulin Global Eyecare, an audit client of the Hong Kong affiliate between 2002 and 2004.
+A few months later, EY settled a similar claim of up to HK$300m from the liquidators of Moulin Global Eyecare, an audit client of the Hong Kong affiliate between 2002 and 2004.
 The liquidators described the Moulin accounts as a "morass of dodginess".

-The Valukas Report issued in 2010 charged that Lehman Brothers engaged in a practice known as repo 105 and that EY, Lehman's auditor, was aware of it.
+The Valukas Report, issued in 2010, charged that Lehman Brothers engaged in a practice known as repo 105 and that EY, Lehman's auditor, was aware of it.
 EY was accused of professional malpractice regarding the lack of disclosure of Lehman's repo 105 practice in Lehman's public filings.
 New York prosecutors announced in 2010 that they have sued the firm.
-David Goldfarb, a Lehman CFO who concocted the repo 105 balance sheet window dressing technique was a former senior partner of EY.
+David Goldfarb, a Lehman CFO who concocted the repo 105 balance sheet window dressing technique, was a former senior partner of EY.

 EY said that its last audit of Lehman Brothers was for the fiscal year ending 30 November 2007 and that Lehman's financial statements were fairly presented in accordance with Generally Accepted Accounting Principles.
 In March 2015, EY settled Lehman-related lawsuits with municipalities in New Jersey and California.